 Costs can vary widely depending on the size of the property, the number of entrances, and the occupants, which is why you’ll be hard-pressed to find a reputable security company offering a “Home Security System” for a set price.

 Think about your security needs and create a ballpark estimate of what you’re willing to pay to make sure your security system satisfies every single one of those needs.

 If you pay less for your equipment, be prepared to get fewer features, lower part quality, and less reliable customer service.

 The reverse is not always true.

 Companies can charge high prices for outdated equipment and still provide poor customer service.
-This is why reading honest online reviews from real people (not from those who were given customers) is essential when evaluating any
+Reading honest online reviews from real people (not from those who were given customers) is essential when evaluating any

 The cost of a home security system consists of two main expenses: the upfront equipment cost and the monthly monitoring fee.